+Client Alias Input

 The Client Alias is the way that we identify a client.
 It is used in the web service call for recommendations.
-It is a string value with 24 characters or less.
+It is a string value with 8 characters or less.
 We provide the Client Alias to the client, and they enter it into the admin page.

-Sometime, if the platform creates an API token, the client alias is not needed in the admin panel, since the token is added to our site rules for our extractor to use as it pulls the catalog.
+Sometimes, if the platform creates an API token, the client alias is not needed in the admin panel, since the token is added to our site rules for our extractor to use as it pulls the catalog.
 This assumes that when one backend supports multiple stores, the token is different for each store (see Multi-Store/Lingual/Currency section).
 Otherwise, we need to enter a different client alias into each store such that the data feed only pulls data from that store.

+Service Key Input

-The Service Key is the secret used to authenticate calls to the module.
+The Service Key is the secret used to authenticate calls to the plugin.
 In other words, it makes the feed secure so that other’s cannot use the feed to extract valuable data.
 Furthermore, responses should also be blocked if the value is blank.
 The service key is a string value with a maximum size of 24 characters.

 There are two options for the Service Key.
 The goal is to create secure process that is easy to setup and maintain.